magnifyyourvoice/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have tested this change as described above.
 - [ ] If this is an API change, I have updated the API docs accordingly.
+- [ ] I have set reviewers and assignees in the sidebar.